code-in-time/reactjs-notes-list/README.md

 # reactjs-notes-list

-NB: THIS IS CURENTRY UNDER DEVELOPMENT AND IS NOT COMPLETE.
-THE GOAL IS TO ADD REDUX to manage state
+THE GOAL IS TO USE REDUX to manage state

 - This is to experiment moving items from one list to another using react